The Imposter Syndrome Intensive for Therapists in Private Practice

 • The gut-punch when a client terminates and you spend the next week wondering what you did wrong instead of recognizing it as a normal part of running a practice.

-• The compulsion to sign up for one more training, one more certification, one more credential — not because you need it clinically, but because some part of you is still trying to earn permission to be here.
+• The compulsion to sign up for one more training, one more certification, one more credential — not because you need it clinically, but because some part of you is still trying to earn validation that you belong here.

-The intensive is virtual and runs approximately 4-6 hours with breaks built in throughout the day.
+The intensive is delivered individually, virtually, and runs approximately 4-6 hours with breaks built in throughout the day.

 Before we start: You’ll complete a brief intake and a set of pre-assessments (GAD-7, PHQ-9, and the Clance Impostor Phenomenon Scale) so that we have a baseline to measure against.

-During the day: We’ll identify the specific targets — the memories, experiences, and beliefs that are driving the imposter syndrome — and use ART to process them.
+During the day: We’ll identify the specific memories, experiences, and beliefs that are driving the imposter syndrome and use ART to process them.
 How many targets we get through depends on you and what comes up, but the intensive format gives us the time and space to do meaningful work without the start-stop rhythm of weekly sessions.

 After: You’ll complete post-assessments so we can both see what changed.
-I’ll also send follow-up check-ins at 2 weeks and 4 weeks to track how things are landing in your day-to-day practice.
+We will also check in at 2 weeks and 4 weeks to track how things are landing in your day-to-day practice.

 About this Pilot

-I’m a licensed clinical social worker and advanced trained ART practitioner.
+I’m a licensed (independent) clinical social worker and advanced trained ART practitioner.

 You’d be one of the first to go through this particular program.
 I’m building ART intensives for imposter syndrome across several populations, and therapists in private practice are where I’m starting.
-That’s why pilot spots are $1,500.
+That’s why pilot spots are $1,500 (the normal price is $5,000).

 In exchange for the reduced rate, I’m asking for honest, structured feedback about your experience: what worked, what didn’t, and what I should change.

-I’m not a tax professional, but this would likely qualify as a tax-deductible business development expense — check with your CPA on that.
+This would likely qualify as a tax-deductible business development expense (check with your CPA on that).

 This is for you if You…

-✓ Are in private practice and can name how imposter syndrome is showing up in your business decisions, your clinical confidence, or both.
+✓ Are in private practice and can name how imposter syndrome is showing up in your business decisions, your clinical confidence, or both, even if you don’t know where it comes from.

 ✓ Want this resolved, not just explored.
 You’re past the point of wanting to understand it and you’re ready to actually put it down.